Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 (a) An applicant shall meet the following minimum experience, education, training or certification requirements, and have completed the required number of activities in the appropriate category for an initial inspector category certification:

-IUM 4 years, or college degree and 2 years Department-approved tank tightness testing familiarization course or UTT certification None
+IUM 4 years, or college degree and 2 years and Department-approved tank tightness testing familiarization course or UTT certification and UMX certification and Corrosion protection training None

 (b) The total number of activities completed required by subsection (a) shall have been completed within the 3-year period immediately prior to submitting the application for certification.
 The activities shall have been completed in compliance with Federal and State requirements and the applicant shall have had substantial personal involvement at the storage tank site in the activities.

-(c) A college degree being substituted for experience shall be in civil engineering, mechanical engineering, environmental engineering, petroleum engineering, chemical engineering, structural engineering, geotechnical engineering, hydrology, geology or environmental studies.
+(c) A college degree being substituted for experience shall be, at a minimum, a bachelor’s degree in civil engineering, mechanical engineering, environmental engineering, petroleum engineering, chemical engineering, structural engineering, geotechnical engineering, corrosion engineering, hydrology, geology or an equivalent degree as determined by the Department.

 (d) The total number of activities completed required by subsection (a) may be met through the conducting of inspection activities.
 Noncertified individuals may work at the site but the certified inspector is directly responsible to assure that the activities are conducted properly.
 This work qualifies toward the total number of activities completed requirements.